AdobeDocs/experience-manager-65.en/help/sites-developing/dev-bulk-editor.md

 CSS and read-only columns

-The bulk editor has three column configurations:
+The Bulk Editor has three column configurations:

 * Cell CSS class name (cellCls): a CSS class name that is added to each cell of the configured column.
 * Cell style (cellStyle): an HTML style that is added to each cell of the configured column.